OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 ### Request external data

 You can request external data by using an API like [Fetch](https://developer.mozilla.org/docs/Web/API/Fetch_API) or by using [XMLHttpRequest (XHR)](https://developer.mozilla.org/docs/Web/API/XMLHttpRequest), a standard web API that issues HTTP requests to interact with servers.

+> [!NOTE]
+> If your add-in will operate in a JavaScript-only runtime, use absolute URLs in your Fetch API calls.
+Relative URLs in Fetch API calls aren't supported in a JavaScript-only runtime.

 Be aware that you must use additional security measures when using XMLHttpRequest objects, requiring [Same Origin Policy](https://developer.mozilla.org/docs/Web/Security/Same-origin_policy) and [CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/docs/Web/HTTP/CORS).